 The Mineral Hazards Project provides maps, technical information and advice, and monitors activities about minerals-related environmental and public health issues such as naturally occurring heavy metals, asbestos, mercury and radon.

 Staff often work with other state and federal departments to lend expertise about potential mineral hazards.
-Current projects underway include:
+Example projects include:

 - A CALFED-funded project to provide information on natural sources of mercury as well as mercury from historic mercury mining activities in the Cache Creek watershed in the Coast Ranges north of San Francisco.

-- A statewide map of potential asbestos host rocks, per recommendations of the State Air Resources Board (ARB) Asbestos Task Force
+- A statewide map of potential asbestos host rocks, per recommendations of the California Air Resources Board (CARB) Asbestos Task Force

 - Pilot project identifying areas more likely to contain naturally occurring asbestos (NOA) in western El Dorado County.